Share this post on:

 Characteristics:

-• Clarifies and accumulates detailed information and systematically completes projects.
+• You clarify and accumulate detailed information and systematically complete projects.

-• Very practical and detail-oriented.
+• You are very practical and detail-oriented.

 The Intuition (N) Function